 If using this with my ESP8266 control software you need version 1.91 or better (updated 11/06/2017) as there was a timing error with earlier versions which prevented ADC reading.

-The Home control manual has been updated so you have the commands in there – and the source code for the peripheral – likely to grown in the future – is below…
+The Home control manual has been updated so you have the commands in there – and the source code for the peripheral is on BitBucket and is likely to grown in the future,

 I learned a lot doing this – a quick look through the web showed that Arduino supports only 2 servos at once – and that PWM works – well both of those are WRONG.
 PWM does not work and made one of my servos get very hot… and the info out there about how many servos the Arduino can handle was also out a date – a simple trip to the Arduino site itself shows that the standard servo library can handle lots of them.
-So PWM is about the ratio between the ON time and the OFF time – servo driving is about the actual on period.
+So PWM is about the ratio between the ON time and the OFF time – servo driving is about the actual ON period.

 So - I made servo control available on all of the pins up to and including 13 – so that’s 2-13 – not just the pins that handle PWM (use ANY servo and you lose PWM on pins 9 and 10 – no big deal there).

-On wiring – and this will vary from servo to servo – I found (despite not finding this on the web) that of the 3 wires – brown, red and orange – the brown was ground, red was +5v and the orange was a signal wire I could put straight onto a pin on the nano.
+On wiring for servo use – and this will vary from servo to servo – I found (despite not finding this on the web) that of the 3 wires – brown, red and orange – the brown was ground, red was +5v and the orange was a signal wire I could put straight onto a pin on the nano.